Chart Color Schemes

 Biggera Waters has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects that could affect the area.
-Notable ones are Harbour Shores, Marine Parade, Biggera Waters, Kokomo Gold Coast, and Harbour Town Premium Outlets Expansion.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects that are likely to impact the area.
+Key projects include Harbour Shores, Marine Parade, Biggera Waters, Kokomo Gold Coast, and Harbour Town Premium Outlets Expansion.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.